festusmaithyakcau/INTERIOR_DESIGN_CLIENT_WEBSITE/README.md

 # campuswavetheme
-This is my first package of a visual studio code theme
+This is the first package release  of a campuswave visual studio code theme.